Haoma Medica Completes First-in-Human Trial for NaQuinate, a Novel Treatment in Development for Osteoporosis

 Meistgelesene Nachrichten

-US-Börsen im Feiertag -- SMI fester -- DAX legt etwas zu -- Asiens Börsen legen letztendlich zu
+US-Börsen im Feiertag -- SMI schliesst im Plus -- DAX letztendlich wenig bewegt -- Asiens Börsen legten zu

 Börse aktuell - Live Ticker

-An der Wall Street wird heute feiertagesbedingt nicht gehandelt.
-Am heimischen Aktienmarkt hält sich eine grundsätzlich positive Tendenz.
-Der deutsche Leitindex bewegt sich leicht aufwärts.
+An der Wall Street wird am Donnerstag feiertagesbedingt nicht gehandelt.
+Am heimischen Aktienmarkt hielt sich eine positive Tendenz.
+Der deutsche Leitindex bewegte sich letztlich seitwärts.
 Die asiatischen Indizes wiesen am Donnerstag eine freundliche Tendenz aus.

 Finanzen.net News